 Restart Speed sets how fast the filament is pushed back into the nozzle after a travel move.
 Extra Restart Distance lets you change how much filament is pushed back into the extruder nozzle.
 If it is set to zero, the same amount of filament that was retracted will be put back in.
 However, if you see gaps or tiny blobs of plastic on your print, you can use this setting to correct that.
 Enter a positive value to draw in extra plastic and reduce gaps.
-Enter a negative value to draw in less plastic and reduce blobs.

 Plastic can continue to ooze out of the extruder at the end of a move.
 The MakerBot Slicer makes use of that extra plastic and reduces threading by stopping extrusion a little bit early and using the ooze to complete the move.
 Less plastic comes out during the ooze stage, but the extruder slows down towards the end of the move, keeping extrusion width consistent.
 Ooze Distance defines the amount of oozed plastic used, in millimeters of feedstock.
 Moves shorter than the Minimum Ooze Path Length will be completed normally, without using oozed plastic.